 Other mutual funds

-Besides the mutual funds listed above, there are others which include NTHC- Horizon fund, SAS Fortune fund and SDC- Campus mutual fund.
+Besides the mutual funds listed above, there are others which include NTHC- Horizon fund, SAS Fortune fund, SEM All-Africa equity fund, NGIS Anidaso fund, CDH Balanced Fund and SDC- Campus mutual fund.

 You may also like: Mutual funds vs. stocks: A revision of the pros and cons